 Home Safety Tips

 - Staying warm during freezing temperatures through the use of a portable space heater requires vigilance and planning to prevent a fire.
-Allow a minimum of three feet of space around the unit, avoiding contact with wallpaper, bedding, drapes, furniture and other combustible items, and never leave them unattended or on while you sleep.
+Allow a minimum of three feet of space around the unit, avoiding contact with wallpaper, bedding, drapes, furniture, and other combustible items, and never leave them unattended or on while you sleep.

 - Test smoke alarms and CO detectors, replacing batteries each fall when you turn back the clocks.

-- Have the fireplace flue and all chimney connections inspected at the beginning of heating season and cleaned if necessary.
+- Have the fireplace flue and all chimney connections inspected at the beginning of the heating season and cleaned if necessary.